 When the group played their first gig at the Hunt’s Point Palace in the Bronx, the repertoire consisted of three tunes, Abaniquito, La Toalla, and Rafael Hernandez’s El Cumbanchero, which they played ad nauseam.
 One year later the group added three trumpets and it evolved into the Orlando Marin Conjunto.
 When Marin was inducted into the Army, Quijano inherited the band.

 After a stint with Tico Records, Quijano went to work for Good One Stop, a wholesaler distributor, servicing retail stores and jukeboxes.
-He convinced his bosses, Al Deutsch, and Artie Schrift, to put up the money and recorded two (45 RPM) tunes on the AQA label titled Rumba En Navidad and Descarga Charanga.
+He convinced his bosses, Al Deutsch, and Artie Schrift, to finance two (45 RPM) tunes on the AQA label titled Rumba En Navidad and Descarga Charanga.
 Thanks to Paramount Vending, the records were in every jukebox in New York.

 Afterward, Quijano was approached by Jack Goodman of Spanoramic Records and the LP’s A Catano, and Volvi a Catano were recorded.
 Both were huge hits in South America.
 Not one to rest on his laurels, Quijano roamed the halls of CBS seeking “someone” to listen to his recordings and a recording contract.

 The “someone” was Ernie Altshuler, who interviewed Quijano, Johnny Mathis, and Tony Bennett the same day.
 In the summer of 1960, Joe Quijano y Su Conjunto performed at the Spring Rock Country Club with Altshuler and his wife in attendance and Quijano was offered a contract.